Bridging Visual and Wireless Sensing via a Unified Radiation Field for 3D Radio Map Construction: Abstract

 \section{Abstract}

-{The emerging applications of next-generation wireless networks (e.g., immersive 3D communication, low-altitude networks, and integrated sensing and communication) necessitate high-fidelity environmental intelligence.
-3D radio maps have emerged as a critical tool for this purpose, enabling spectrum-aware planning and environment-aware sensing by bridging the gap between physical environments and electromagnetic signal propagation.
-However, constructing accurate 3D radio maps requires fine-grained 3D geometric information and a profound understanding of electromagnetic wave propagation.
-Existing approaches typically treat optical and wireless knowledge as distinct modalities, failing to exploit the fundamental physical principles governing both light and electromagnetic propagation.
-To bridge this gap, we propose \textit{URF-GS}, a unified radio-optical radiation field representation framework for accurate and generalizable 3D radio map construction based on 3D Gaussian splatting (3D-GS) and inverse rendering.
-By fusing visual and wireless sensing observations, URF-GS recovers scene geometry and material properties while accurately predicting radio signal behavior at arbitrary transmitter-receiver (Tx-Rx) configurations.
-Experimental results demonstrate that URF-GS achieves up to a $24.7\%$ improvement in spatial spectrum prediction accuracy and a $10\times$ increase in sample efficiency for 3D radio map construction compared with neural radiance field (NeRF)-based methods.
-This work establishes a foundation for next-generation wireless networks by integrating perception, interaction, and communication through holistic radiation field reconstruction.}
+{ The emerging applications of next-generation wireless networks demand high-fidelity environmental intelligence.
+3D radio maps bridge physical environments and electromagnetic propagation for spectrum planning and environment-aware sensing.
+However, most existing methods treat visual and wireless data as independent modalities and fail to leverage shared electromagnetic propagation principles.
+To bridge this gap, we propose \textit{URF-GS}, a unified radio-optical radiation field framework based on 3D Gaussian splatting and inverse rendering for 3D radio map construction.
+By fusing cross-modal observations, our method recovers scene geometry and material properties to predict radio signals under arbitrary transceiver configurations without retraining.
+Experiments demonstrate up to a $24.7\%$ improvement in spatial spectrum accuracy and a $10\times$ increase in sample efficiency compared with NeRF-based methods.
+We further showcase URF-GS in Wi-Fi AP deployment and robot path planning tasks.
+This unified visual-wireless representation supports holistic radiation field modeling for future wireless communication systems. }